How will Ladybrook support a child with SEND?

 How will Ladybrook’s curriculum match the needs of children with SEND?

-• When a child has been identified with having SEND, their work will be differentiated by the class teacher to enable them to access the curriculum more readily.
-All children have differentiated work to meet ability, however in cases of children with SEND, this will be differentiated further.
-It may be that children on the P scales follow an earlier curriculum whilst covering the same topics as their peers.
+• When a child has been identified with having SEND, their learning will be monitored by the class teacher to enable them to access the curriculum more readily.
+All children have adapted work to meet their needs, however in cases of children with SEND, this could be adapted further.
+It may be that children requiring additional support are assessed using a progress tracker or follow an earlier curriculum whilst covering the same topics as their peers.

 • Teaching assistants may be allocated to work with the pupil in a 1:1 or small group situation to target more specific needs.
 Team teaching at specific times of the year will allow the teacher to withdraw individuals or small groups for concentrated target teaching.